 Norbert Krapf Sitting in the front row close to the bishops at the Mass at the Cathedral of Saints Peter and Paul for the Conference of U.S. Catholic Bishops, I felt that I was a representative of all my fellow survivors, though no one had appointed me or selected me for that purpose.
 Yet, I… Read More ACCIDENTAL REPRESENTATIVE

 On June 14, 2017, the United States Conference for Catholic Bishops opened its Plenary Assembly in Indianapolis, Indiana, with a Mass of Prayer and Penance related to praying, also, for Healing of Survivors of Clergy Abuse.
 The homily was preached by Archbishop Wilton Gregory of the Archdiocese of Atlanta.
-What are your reflections on the… Read More ROUND TABLE: BISHOPS MASS OF PRAYER AND PENANCE
+What are your reflections on the… Read More Bishops’ Mass of Prayer and Penance, A Round Table

 Mary Jane Doerr Director, Office of Protection for Children and Youth Archdiocese of Chicago After a brutal wake-up call in 2002, the bishops of the United States formalized the response to allegations of child sexual abuse by members of the clergy.
 With the approval of the Charter for the Protection of Children and Young People,… Read More What Is the Church Doing about Sexual Abuse?